helmuthdu/uui/README.md

 Install and configure archlinux has never been easier!

-You can try it first with a `virtualbox`

 ## Prerequisites

 - You need to have Ubuntu already installed and rebooted